-To help you out, we've reviewed nine of the best down jackets for men.
-After taking an in-depth look at each of them, our buyer's guide will walk you through down jacket 'essentials and extras' features to help you make the best choice for your needs.
+We've narrowed it down to nine of the best down jackets for men.
+After taking an in-depth look at each of them, our buying guide will walk you through down jacket 'essentials and extras' features to help you make the best choice for your needs.

 Best on a budget